irdest/irdest/docs/contributors/src/technical/index.md

 and returns messages received from the network.
 It handles network announcements, network segmentation, message journaling, route updates, and networked archive storage.
-It's the main driver behind qaul.net, and flexible enough to embed into various other use-cases.
+It's the main driver behind qaul, and flexible enough to embed into various other use-cases.

 Addresses on a ratman network are 32-byte ed25516 public keys, meaning that all messages are automatically encrypted.
 Additionally this